Designing an AI-powered mental health and microbiome testing mobile app

 In designing a health app, it is imperative that users know how their sensitive data is being handled to instill trust in the app.

-sync with Apple Health button to allow users to decide their privacy setting and how their data is shared across apps, while allowing for deeper insights
+sync with Apple Health button to empower users to determine their privacy setting and how their data is shared across apps, while allowing for deeper insights

-Learn More section to ease users’ confusions about how the app makes science-backed recommendations, onboarding info and more educational info.
+Learn More section to show transparency in how the app makes science-backed recommendations, along with onboarding help and more educational resources

 Personalized Goal Setting

-To ensure that the app insights can be translated into actionable changes for users, I created a goal tracking page featuring:
+To ensure that the app insights can be translated into actionable lifestyle changes, I created a goal tracking page featuring:

 personalized goal recommendations directly from insights page to motivate users